charz1060/FunscriptCompilationMaker/README.md

    * To do this you select the script in the box, set the start and end time values and click 'Save Time.'

-   * Time must be in milliseconds, make sure you convert the time properly.
+   * Time must be in hh:mm:ss:milliseconds format, for example 01:19:22:033.

-   * Note: The UI for this is a little janky, do not use tab to change fields and do not double click anywhere as that will deselect whatever script you have selected in the box.

 3. Select the method of script generation you want.